zoe-gonzales/meet-up-do-stuff/README.md

 This app is currently not deployed.
 To run it locally, Go, Node, and PostgreSQL are required.

 To run locally, clone this repo.
+Create a `.env` file. and paste the following, replacing items in between brackets with your own credentials:

+`CONNECTION="postgres://{your_username}:password@localhost/{your_db_name}?sslmode=disable"`

+**Note:** The database referenced above must be created before running the app.

-Open two separate terminals.
+Open two separate terminal windows.
 In the first, run ` go build ` in the root directory and then ` ./meet-up-do-stuff ` to run the API server.

-In the second terminal, ` cd ` into client and run ` npm install `, then ` npm start `.
+In the second window, ` cd ` into client and run ` npm install `, then ` npm start `.
 From there, you will find the app running at localhost:3000.